tdpxsl69/tdpxg/README.md

 A Python tool to fetch and analyze Instagram profile information.

+Prerequisites:

+    Python installed on the system
+    Git installed on the system
+    Internet connection to download dependencies

 ## Features

 - Fetches Instagram profile information such as account status, username, full name, followers, following, posts, bio,  profile picture link, and profile link.